Wealth International, Limited (trustprofessionals.com) : Where There’s W.I.L., There’s A Way

 In the U.S. the complexity of the tax code, the cost of legal advice, and the possibility of an outsized response from the taxing authorities if perceived irregularities come to their attention, all militate against a serious search for legal advice on tax matters by the average citizen-tax payer.
 However, in Europe it appears that stumbling upon such useful advice may be a more routine occurrence.

-EU banks – assuming the proposed EU tax directive at long last goes through – will be assessing a withholding tax, which will ultimately climb to a 35% rate, on interest earned on the savings of their EU citizen customers when the earnings are not already directly reported to the customer’s home country government.
-Affected banks and other financial service providers are not waiting for the official passage of the directive.
-Luxembourg banks have begun advising their clients on the many loopholes for avoiding the new tax.
-Since it applies only to interest on savings, people can diversify their holdings into mutual funds or bonds, which can exempt them from the tax, notes Lucien Thiel, general manager of the Luxembourg banking association, ABBL, as reported in this article.
+EU banks assess a 35% withholding tax on interest earned on the savings of their EU citizen customers when the earnings are not already directly reported to the customer’s home country government.
+However affected banks and other financial service providers did not wait for the official passage of the directive.
+Luxembourg banks began advising their clients on the many loopholes for avoiding the new tax BEFORE IT WAS EVEN PASSED.
+Since it applies only to interest on savings, people can diversify their holdings into mutual funds or bonds, which can exempt them from the tax, noted Lucien Thiel, general manager of the Luxembourg banking association, ABBL.

-They can also avoid the tax by setting up a trust, since the tax only applies to “physical persons.”
+Citizens of EU countries can also avoid the tax by setting up a trust, since the tax only applies to “physical persons.”
 As Saturday Night Live Hall-Of-Fame character the “Church Lady” might have commented: “Well isn’t that special!”
-This is of course a specific instance of a general stratagem we have elucidated on at great length.

 “Today you don’t need to be really rich and wealthy man to set up such a structure,” Thiel went on in the interview.
 “What is bad if you try to avoid taxation?
 This might be considered as being a crime by some countries but for me it’s also an act of self-defense by the customers.”